Maria da Conceição Tavares: Career

 In March 1973, Tavares returned to UFRJ.
-In the same year, she also began teaching at the University of Campinas (Unicamp).
+In the same year, she also began teaching at the State University of Campinas (Unicamp).
 In late 1973, she was visiting professor at the National Autonomous University of Mexico and, in 1974, at the Centro de Investigación y Docencia Económicas, in the same country.
 Returning to Brazil in November 1974, she was detained at the international airport in Rio de Janeiro and held for several days in the premises of the DOI-CODI (Department of Internal Operations/ Centre for Internal Defence Operations), the intelligence and political repression agency of the military dictatorship between 1964 and 1985.
 She was released on the intervention of the president Ernesto Geisel after he was contacted by the Minister of Finance, Mário Henrique Simonsen and by Severo Gomes, the Minister of Industry and Commerce.

 In early 1975, she was invited to be an economic consultant for the Financiadora de Estudos e Projetos (Funding Agency for Studies and Projects - FINEP), a position she held until 1979.
 At the same time, she continued to work with the economics and administration faculty of UFRJ.
 Also in 1975, she obtained a doctorate from UFRJ, with a thesis on "Accumulation of capital and industrialization in Brazil".
 Tavares became a full professor of macroeconomics at UFRJ in 1978, with a thesis entitled "Cycle and crisis: the recent movement of the Brazilian economy".
 Her future studies were largely related to financial and monetary economics, as she expanded her criticism of Brazilian monetarists.
 In general terms, her ideas are that the State must play a leading role in inducing investment and in planning the country's economic development.
 These views were underlain by a strong concern about underdevelopment.

 Tavares was a member of the University Council of UFRJ in 1984 and 1985.
 In 1986, she became director of the Institute of Economics of that University.
 In March 1986, she became known to the public for her testimony on television in defence of the Cruzado Plan, an economic stabilization programme designed to control rampant inflation, which was implemented by the government of José Sarney.
 She supported measures to remove wage and price indexing, combined with a price freeze.
 This was successful for nine months but an increase in wages at the end of 1986 stimulated a wage-price spiral of demand-induced inflation.